-To many it smells amazing and for those, it's lovely to have the fragrance in your home, but is Scentsy toxic to pets?
+To many it smells amazing and for those, it's lovely to have the fragrance in their home, but is Scentsy toxic to pets?
 This is the major issue with air fresheners, so cat owners must always do their research before using this type of product.

 Scentsy's signature products are wax melts, which are certainly a superior alternative to traditional candles because the wax is only warmed, but it does not reach a temperature high enough to cause injuries.

 With cats, this is one of the major concerns.
 If the cat knocks down a burning candle, the hot wax could burn it.
 Moreover, this is a huge fire hazard, so using flameless wax melts eliminates this concern.
 But does this make them safe for cats?

 What Are the Concerns for Cats Surrounding Scentsy?

 Scentsy wax melts are wickless candles, there is no danger to your cat getting burnt or starting a fire when knocking down the wax warmer.
 But some major concerns remain:

 - Ingesting the Wax

 Cats are drawn to a wide variety of smells and they might be tempted to lick, chew, or even ingest the wax, melted or not.
 This should be a cause for concern for cat owners because this could be potentially dangerous for the cat.

 Even though Scentsy wax bars are made from food-grade paraffin wax and their products do not include toxic substances, they could still be dangerous for cats.
 These wax melts include very concentrated substances that spread the pleasant smells, which could still be very dangerous for cats if ingested.